discord-diabetes/diabetes-wiki/information/travel.md

 ## The Security Line
 The security line has many pitfalls you can avoid with the proper preparation.
 We will help out by giving a few tips that have helped us in the past.

+### Give Yourself Time
+Make sure you give yourself at least 30 additional minutes to get through the security checkpoint than you usually would.
+For example, often it is best to arrive to an international flight 2 hours before the flight departs instead of one hour.
+Worst case scenario you are early for your flight and get to hang out at the airport for a bit before your flight departs.
+It is much better to have too much time left over than missing your flight.

 ### Medications
 As stated above, your prescription liquids do not count against your 1 quart ziploc bag of liquids limit, so keep them in a separate plastic bag.
 Place liquids, pills, etc. in an x-ray scan bin next to your other bag full of liquids, deodorant, hairspray/gels, etc. if you have one.
 Make sure your prescription medications have a prescription label with the medication name and your name on the side.
 This will prevent the TSA from accusing you of smuggling prescription drugs across the border.

 ![rx-insulin.png](/rx-insulin.png)

 ### Devices
 TSA has specific procedures for people with medical devices.
-You are able to bypass the milimeter wave xray scanner, as well as keep any insulin pump, CGM, or omnipods attached while walking through the metal detector.
+You are able to bypass the milimeter wave x-ray scanner, as well as keep any insulin pump, CGM, or omnipods attached while walking through the metal detector.
 All you need to do is state that you are a passenger with non-removable medical devices and wish to opt for a patdown instead of going into the millimeter wave x-ray machine.
 If the TSA gives you any hassle, simply state that you are unable to use the x-ray machine due to medical reasons.
 They will call a supervisor and the supervisor will handle the situation.
 Do not pass through the scanner with an insulin pump or OpenAPS looping rig, as it could cause permanent damage to either device.

 ### Keep your Pump Attached
 It may be tempting to run your insulin pump through the x-ray machine to save time.
 Don't do this.
-Even if it makes it through the process alive, you may still be taken to a secondary inspection room to answer questions about the strange eletronic device in your bag that contains liquid.
-If this happens, they aren't going to give you your stuff back until you satisfy their questioning procedure, which could take... valuable time that you will be disconnected from your infusion device.
+Even if it makes it through the process alive, you may still be taken to a secondary inspection room to answer questions about the strange electronic device in your bag that contains liquid.
+If this happens, they aren't going to give you your stuff back until you satisfy their questioning procedure, which could take... ~~forever~~ valuable time that you will be disconnected from your infusion device.

 ### The Explosives Swab
 TSA is going to instruct you to go into the center of the screening area after your patdown.
 A TSA Agent will take a small cloth and wipe down your insulin pump (and/or OpenAPS looping rig if applicable).
 They will then take the cloth to a machine which checks for explosives residue.
 This is the only dangerous part of your trip, if they find that you were playing around with semtex, you're gonna have some 'splainin to do.